 How Does the Fed Funds Rate Impact CD Yields?

-How does the Fed funds rate impact CD yields?
+How does the Fed Funds Rate impact CD yields?

 Bank Revenue

-Returns for Debt Investments
+Returns on Debt Investments

 Consumer Expectations

-How closely do CD yields mirror the Fed funds rate?
+How closely do CD yields mirror the Fed Funds Rate?

 In the chart below, the blue line represents the Effective Fed Funds Rate, and the green represents the average 3-month CD yield.
 As you can see, these two rates have moved almost in lockstep for nearly sixty years.